 FEDERAL LAW CONCERNING CHEMICAL HAZARDS

 Federal law requires that all individuals must be notified about hazardous chemicals present in the work place.
-This law applies to all occupations, with the basic purpose of raising the level of conscientiousness on chemical safety (but not to the point of over concern).
-Obviously, there are safe levels, proper procedures and precautions to be followed as well in the hospital.
+This law applies to all occupations, with the basic purpose of raising the level of conscientiousness on chemical safety.